bvbohnen/X3_Customizer/Documentation.md

       * standard_ring_option:
         - String, one of the following options to be applied to the standard gates.
+          - 'use_plain_ring': Replaces the gate ring with a plain version lacking projecting pylons on either side.
+Default.
           - 'use_reversed_hub': Replaces the gate ring with the Hub ring reversed 180 degrees, resulting in pylons only being on the back side.
           - 'rotate_45': Rotates the gate 45 degrees, offsetting the pylons to be in corners.
           - 'rotate_90': Rotates the gate 90 degrees, offsetting the pylons to be at the top and bottom.
           - 'remove': Removes the gate ring entirely, leaving only a portal.
 This will not affect disabled gates.
           - 'use_terran': Replaces the gate ring with the Terran gate from the Aldrin expansion plot.
-          - None: default, no change.
+          - None: no change.
       * hub_ring_option:
-        - String, one of the options for standard_ring_option, along with a new option:
+        - String, one of the options for standard_ring_option, defaulting to 'use_reversed_hub', along with a new option:
-          - 'use_standard_ring_option': The Hub ring will match the option used for the standard ring, including Hub ring reversal.
-Default.
+          - 'use_standard_ring_option': The Hub ring will match the option used for the standard ring.